How to successfully implement Ajax add to cart in WooCommerce

 Limitations of WooCommerce's default AJAX add to cart setting

-- It doesn't work on product detail pages.
-The default AJAX function is only enabled on Product Archive pages (e.g., Shop, Category, and Tag pages).
-If a customer clicks the add to cart button on single product pages, it will trigger a full-page reload.
+• It doesn't work on product detail pages.
+The default AJAX function only works on Product Archive pages.
+Single product pages trigger a full-page reload when customers click the add to cart button.

-- It doesn't support quantity selection.
-With the default AJAX system, customers can't choose product quantities directly on Archive pages.
-The "Add to Cart" button only adds a single unit of the product.
-So if, for example, a customer is browsing a grocery store’s Category page and wants to add three cartons of milk, they’ll need to either navigate to individual product pages to adjust the number of items or manually update the quantity in the cart after adding it.
-Both options introduce extra steps and friction to the shopping process.
+• It doesn't support quantity selection.
+Customers cannot choose product quantities directly on Archive pages.
+The add to cart button only adds one unit of the product.
+Customers must navigate to individual product pages or manually update quantities in the cart after adding items.

-- It doesn't work for variable products.
-Product variations, aka items with size, color, or other options, aren’t supported by default AJAX on Archive pages.
+• It doesn't work for variable products.
+Variable products are items with size, color, or other options.
 Customers must navigate to product detail pages to select variation options before proceeding to checkout.

 How to enable WooCommerce's default AJAX add to cart setting